Jamie-Kennedy98/Whoop_Project/README.md

 # Whoop_Project

 An analysis of my personal Whoop data.
 This analysis includes an exploration of the data followed by predictive modelling carried out using AWS Sagemaker.
+I have written a blog on this project which can be found at https://medium.com/@jamie-kennedy/predicting-my-recovery-score-a-whoop-data-dive-using-aws-sagemaker-79da409a45c1.

 ## Table of Contents